meg-gutshall/flatiron-curriculum-notes/rails/7-associations-and-rails/active-record-associations-review.md

 | `belongs_to` | `:author` |
 | `has_many` | `:authors` |

-Like many other ActiveRecord class methods, the symbol you pass determines the name of the instance method that will be defined.
+Like many other Active Record class methods, the symbol you pass determines the name of the instance method that will be defined.
 So `belongs_to :author` will give you `@post.author`, and `has_many :posts` will give you `@author.posts`.

 ## Convenience Builders